 In January I reached freelancer bliss – I was a month ahead on all of my bills.
-For an entire month, I wouldn’t have to wait until client payments came in to pay the credit card.
+For an entire month, I wouldn’t have to wait until client payments come in to pay the credit card.
 I could hustle knowing that everything was taken care of.
 Quite frankly, it’s the financial stability all freelancers hope to attain at some point in their careers.

 But how do we get there?
 How do we become so financially stable when we have variable income and don’t get paid every two weeks like everyone else?
 Here are my tips on how I got a month ahead.